krishnakamalbaishnab/Python-A-to-Z/README.md

 # Collection of Python Projects and Exercises

 Welcome to the collection of Python projects and exercises!
-This repository contains a series of Python projects and exercises that I created while learning the language in 2018.
+This repository contains a series of Python projects and exercises that I created while mastering the language.
 These projects aim to showcase fundamental concepts and practical applications of Python programming.

 ##Basics Folder